-There is only one hospital in my whole state (Alabama) that treats pregnant women with anti-kell antibodies.
+There is one hospital in my state (Alabama) that treats pregnant women with anti-Kell antibodies.
+OBGYN’s across the state refer their patients to this hospital if their patient’s first trimester antibody screen comes back positive.
 When I was pregnant with Lucy they told me that they don’t start MCA scans until 20-22 weeks at the earliest.
 At my first appointment I remember sitting in the exam room waiting for the MFM (maternal fetal medicine specialist) to come in and introduce himself.
 Before he came in I heard him take my chart off the door and flip through it.
-“Anti-kell antibodies… What’s the critical titer for anti-kell?”
-No one answered him, so he asked down the hallway, “Does anybody know the critical titer for anti-kell?”
+“Anti-Kell antibodies… What’s the critical titer for anti-Kell?”
+No one answered him, so he asked down the hallway, “Does anybody know the critical titer for anti-Kell?”
 I had done a little research online and I knew it was eight.
 “It’s eight,” I thought.
 After several doctors discussed it they decided it was eight and then he entered the room and introduced himself.
 I felt very uneasy.
 Why didn’t he know the most basic fact about this condition?
 Why did I know it and he didn’t?
 He was supposed to be the one who was going to educate me on the condition and he was supposed to be the one who was going to protect my baby.
 He was the “expert” though, and the one with the medical degree so I trusted him with my baby’s life.
-He told me that my baby would be safe since it was my first sensitized pregnancy.
+He told me that my baby would probably be safe since it was my first sensitized pregnancy.
 Even though my titer was very high (1,024) they said the baby would probably be fine.
 I asked if there was a way to protect the baby from the antibodies but they said there wasn’t and that she would be ok.
 I had researched and found some information about plasmapheresis and IVIG so I asked the MFM if we could try it.
 They said it wouldn’t work, it was just experimental and I couldn’t and didn’t need to try it.
 The insurance wouldn’t cover it anyway unless I had lost a baby already.
 I let it go and trusted the doctor.
 (I found out later that my insurance would have covered the treatments for Lucy.)

 I am not saying that you shouldn’t ever trust your doctor or MFM but YOU have as much authority as the doctor does when it comes to treatment plans and monitoring for your baby.
 You have to work together with the doctor to make sure your baby gets the best treatment possible.
 It should be a partnership between you and your MFM, a partnership in which you feel comfortable asking questions if there is concern about the treatment plan and one in which decisions are made together by you and the MFM.
 Ideally all of healthcare should be a partnership and patient education and involvement should be encouraged.
 If the doctor does not invite you to be part of the decision making process, insert yourself into the discussion.
 You will have to work hard and fight for your baby.
-Do your research (I will hopefully be adding more info here on the blog soon), join the Iso Moms facebook group (find me on facebook- Bethany Weathersby), make sure you understand isoimmunization/alloimmunization and how it affects your baby, write information down in a notebook, print off important facts and studies, and bring it all with you to your first appointment with your MFM.
+Do your research (you can find lots of great resources here www.allohopefoundation.org), join the Antibodies in Pregnancy Facebook group (you can find me on Facebook- Bethany Weathersby), make sure you understand alloimmunization/HDFN and how it affects your baby, write information down in a notebook, print off important facts and studies, and bring it all with you to your first appointment with your MFM.
 Never be ok with vague test results like, “You have a high titer” or “The MCA scan shows that the baby’s anemia is in the safe zone.”
 You cannot let the MFM make those calls since their information and protocols might be out of date.
 Ask for your exact titer and at every MCA scan ask for the PSV results or the MoM number and always write it down.
 Then YOU decide if your titer is critical or if the MoM is in the safe zone.
 If you are having an IUT, ask for the beginning and ending hematocrit at the start and the end of the procedure.
 Obviously there are tests that you cannot interpret because you are not a professional (like certain ultrasounds) but when it comes to numbers and blood levels there are exact numbers to look for or be wary of.
-If you aren’t sure, ask the women in the Iso Moms group.
-My MFMs here in Alabama see 1-2 kell cases per year at the most.
-The women in the Iso Moms group sees hundreds of cases per year.
+If you aren’t sure, you can learn more about those numbers here .
 Be respectful and listen to the MFM but make sure that the treatments or lack of treatments he suggests match up with the information you have.
 Don’t be afraid to speak up if you have questions or if the MFM says something you disagree with.
 I know it is hard to make a suggestion to the expert or to doubt something he says, but you have to do what it takes to protect your baby.
 If your baby dies, they probably won’t remember your child’s name months, weeks, or even days later, but you will be broken for the rest of your life.
 You are one of many patients they see on a regular basis, but this is your one and only baby who can never be replaced.
 The mama bear instinct that was born in you the day you found out you would be a mother was placed in you for such a time as this.
 Harness that power and that primal need to protect your baby.
-Who cares if the MFM thinks you are pushy or arrogant or annoying?
+Who cares if the MFM thinks you are pushy or annoying?
 Your baby is depending on you.
 Never be afraid to speak up.